Latitude Festival Cottages

 Heading to Latitude this year?

 Whilst the festival itself is more popular than ever, many visitors would rather ditch the tent for a good night’s sleep!
-If you’re not one for camping we have some brilliant accommodation suggestions, free from the 13th of July 2017.
+If you’re not one for camping we have some brilliant accommodation suggestions.

 10 minutes drive